GroupMetro7/Metro-7/README.md

 #run this command in powershell or cmd
 1. npm run build
 2. npm install
+3. php artisan storage:link //link the public file for the images to render
-3. php artisan serve //to run the server
+4. php artisan serve //to run the server

 In the main-app directory
 run this command